 In June of each year, the Australian Government releases the State and Territory Greenhouse Gas Inventories as part of the National Inventory Report.

 Bearing in mind a two-year lag, these reports provide an important opportunity to assess our progress towards emissions reduction targets and highlight priorities for future action.
 Tasmania can credibly claim to be among the few jurisdictions on Earth where forests and soil currently remove more carbon than we emit into the atmosphere.

-But we cannot be complacent and must reduce emissions across the entire economy to achieve the soon-to-be legislated net-zero 2030 emissions target and to create a competitive low-carbon economy to ensure future prosperity.
+But we cannot be complacent and must reduce emissions across the entire economy to achieve the legislated net-zero 2030 emissions target and to create a competitive low-carbon economy to ensure future prosperity.